labviros/is-face-detection/README.md

 ### is-wire-py :incoming_envelope:

-To a service communicate with another, it is used a message-based protocol ([AMQP](https://github.com/celery/py-amqp)) which depends of a broker to receive and deliver all messages ([RabbitMQ](https://www.rabbitmq.com/)).
+For a service to communicate with another, it uses a message-based protocol ([AMQP](https://github.com/celery/py-amqp)) which depends of a broker to receive and deliver all messages ([RabbitMQ](https://www.rabbitmq.com/)).

-An python package was developed to abstract the communication layer implementing a publish/subscribe middleware, know as [is-wire-py](https://github.com/labviros/is-wire-py).
-There you can find examples of basic sending and receiving messages, or creating an RPC server, tracing messages, etc.
+A python package was developed to abstract the communication layer implementing a publish/subscribe middleware, know as [is-wire-py](https://github.com/labviros/is-wire-py).
+There you can find basic examples of message sending and receiving, or creating an RPC server, tracing messages, etc.

 ### Protocol Buffer :gem:

 Every message on IS is standardized using [Protocol Buffer](https://developers.google.com/protocol-buffers).
 The schemas are definided at [is-msgs](https://github.com/labviros/is-msgs).

 In this project, Procol Buffers are also used to define the [options](https://github.com/labviros/is-face-detector/blob/master/src/conf/options.proto) that are going to be loaded during runtime.
-The program will parser a [json](https://github.com/labviros/is-face-detector/blob/master/etc/conf/options.json) into a Protocol Buffer Object, guarantee that the json have an specific structure. **`You do not must do it this way if you dont wanna to`**.
-You can simply load the json as a dictionary during runtime.
+The program will parse a [json](https://github.com/labviros/is-face-detector/blob/master/etc/conf/options.json) into a Protocol Buffer Object and guarantee that it has an specific structure. **`You don't need do it this way if you don't want to`**, you can simply load the json as a dictionary during runtime.

 In case you need to make any change on options protobuf file, will be necessary to rebuild the python file related to it.
 For do that, simply run the script [src/conf/generate_pb.sh](https://github.com/labviros/is-face-detector/blob/master/src/conf/generate_pb.sh)